davebenson/doom4-walkthrough/README.md

 There's a Quad-Damage Powerup here as well.

-Post Fight: there's a bunch of gear and a near the first ???.
+Post Fight: there's a bunch of gear and a near the first Wraith's Soul.
 (This pattern will continue for the next two fights)

 There's are two parallel stairways leading up there: the one on the left has a Skull Switch that you should press.